 Outcome 2

 A nodule has been identified.
 It is not immediately suspicious, but you have been placed on a surveillance pathway — typically a repeat CT scan in 3, 6, or 12 months.
-For many patients, the waiting period between scans is extremely difficult to live with, even when the nodule is almost certainly benign.
+For many patients, the waiting period is extremely difficult to live with, even when the nodule is almost certainly benign.

 Private expert assessment can provide clarity within 2–3 days rather than months away.